 within the Jackson School of Geosciences, has hosted other

 universitiesí students and high school students as interns in the

-collections, has taught several course, is an advisor to the Paleontology Society of Austin, spent time as the treasurer of the Austin Geological Society and is now the web editor for the Society for the Preservation of Natural History Collections.
+collections, has taught several courses, is an advisor to the Paleontology Society of Austin, spent time as the treasurer and then president of the Austin Geological Society, served as a council member and continues as the webmaster for the Society for the Preservation of Natural History Collections.
 She has

 presented and published her research to scholarly organizations, and

 gives frequent talks to amateur organizations, numerous K-12 classes, and university sponsored programs.
 She